-When choosing the export settings for your selected format, make sure that the ‘Scale to:’ setting is set to 100%
+When selecting the export settings in FlashBack, make sure the ‘Scale to:’ setting is set to 100%.

 The avi codec that you select can make a big difference to the quality of the exported avi file (and also the size of the file).

 We recommend using the Xvid codec, which must be installed separately and is available from https://www.xvid.com/download/.